Dirty Diana: Music video

-The five-minute music video for the song was directed by Joe Pytka and produced by Larry Stessel.
+The five-minute music video for the song was directed by Joe Pytka and produced by Angela Jones.
 The music video was filmed in March 1988 in Long Beach, California.
 It won the "Number-One Video in the World" at the first World Music Awards held on April 14, 1989.
 It is featured on the DVD albums Number Ones, Michael Jackson's Vision, and the Target version DVD of Bad 25.

-The woman who appears in the video is model Lisa Dean, chosen over hundreds of girls who auditioned for the role.
+The woman who appears in the video is model Lisa Dean (1959-2009), chosen over hundreds of girls who auditioned for the role.

 Live performance video

-A second seven-minute long accompanying video of a live performance (which should not be confused with the actual music video) was filmed in early 1988 in front of a live audience during Jackson's show in Madison Square Garden (Steve Stevens playing guitar).
+A second seven-minute long accompanying video of a live performance was filmed in early 1988 in front of a live audience during Jackson's show in Madison Square Garden (Steve Stevens playing guitar).
 The video starts with the screen saying "Pepsi Presents Michael Jackson Tour 1988" in front of a white background for forty seconds.
 After showing a black screen, Jackson can be seen from a distance performing in front of an audience with the only source of light being blue lights.
 During Jackson's performance he is dressed in a white button down shirt, black pants and has metal and leather belts on his pants while singing and dancing.
 In between Jackson's performance from a distance, there are clips of him performing up-close while singing into a microphone, as well as clips of his guitarist Jennifer Batten performing behind him.
 Jackson then begins dancing and singing to the woman before walking down a cat-walk and dancing near guitarist Steve Stevens.
 Jackson's performance is then shown from a distance again and the video ends with Jackson finishing his performance and the lights turning blue.